 The inability to read or write.
 A decision-maker will generally find the claimant to be illiterate if they have failed to complete the 4th grade.

-Of course, that general assumption can be overcome by evidence to the contrary as there are obviously ways to learn to read or write other than through formal education.
+Of course, that general assumption can be overcome by All documents you submit to Social Security to support your case for disability, retirement benefits or payment amount.
+More to the contrary as there are obviously ways to learn to read or write other than through formal education.

 Every hearing I have been to, the judge will ask a claimant if they can read and write.Almost always, the client’s response properly answers the questions and puts the issue to rest.

 Formal schooling completed at a level of 6th grade or less (in any country).